-In response to the growth of increasing pupil numbers, we have recently opened a new Nursery Unit which we are absolutely delighted with.
-Although we still refer to the 2 - 5 year old children as the Early Years Foundation Stage Unit, the 2 - 4 year old children are taught in the Nursery Class and the 2 Reception Classes are taught in their own area of the school.
+In response to the growth of increasing pupil numbers, we opened a separate Nursery Unit in September 2017.
+We have been absolutely delighted with the unit and the next step is to further develop the outside area for our younger children.

+Although we still refer to the 2 - 5 year old children as the Early Years Foundation Unit, the 2 - 4 year old children are taught in the Nursery Class and the 2 Reception Classes are taught in the area that had been previously used to educate both the nursery and reception class pupils.